Tour Features

 Once a Vacation Resort For Parisians

-For decades, this was indeed the theater of popular festivities for the bourgeoisie during weekends, in an era where privates cars hadn’t been invented yet and the train network was not as dense and efficient.
-And that, just a stone’s throw from Paris.
+For decades, this river flowing nearby Paris was the theater of popular festivities for the Parisian bourgeoisie during weekends, in an era where private cars hadn’t been invented yet and the national railway network was not as dense and efficient.

 In sunny days, everyone would enjoy dives and baths in the river—reopened in 2025!—or other water sports like rowing or canoeing.